 Cardamom is commonly known as the “Queen of spices”.
 And commercial cardamom farming is a profitable business even for small landowners.
-Cardamom is one of the most highly-priced and exotic spices in the world.
+Cardamom is one of the most highly priced and exotic spices in the world.
 Generally, there are two types of cardamom you can find.
 One is small cardamom and the other is large cardamom.
 Here in this post, we put a detailed guide for starting a small-scale cardamom farming business with planting, care, harvesting, and much more.

 The botanical name of the small cardamom is Elettaria cardamomum Maton.
 And it belongs to the Zingiberaceae family.
 Some of the major cardamom-growing countries are India, Indonesia, Guatemala, Nepal, and Bhutan.
 Kerala (70%), Karnataka (20%), and Tamil Nadu (10%) are the major cardamom-producing states in India.